-NKLA is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of healthy and treatable pets in city shelters in Los Angeles, California, by the year 2017.
-Last year, more than 9,000 healthy or treatable animals were killed in Los Angeles city shelters simply because they didn't have safe places to call home.
+NKLA is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of pets in L.A. city shelters by the year 2017.
+Last year about 7,900 animals were killed in Los Angeles city shelters simply because they didn't have safe places to call home.
 But together, we can bring that number to zero.

 Our plan is straightforward: provide spay/neuter services where they are needed most so that fewer animals go into shelters, and increase adoptions so that more animals are placed into new homes.
-Best Friends is providing grants to our 75 (and counting) coalition partners when they get more animals adopted than they did in the past, as well as funding spay/neuter projects for families who can’t afford to have their pets fixed.
+Best Friends is providing grants to our 90 (and counting) coalition partners when they get more animals adopted than they did in the past, as well as funding spay/neuter projects for families who can’t afford to have their pets fixed.
 In 2014, our NKLA Coalition helped find homes for 24,300 dogs and cats, and Best Friends provided support for about 16,700 spay/neuter surgeries for L.A. pets.

 In addition, Best Friends runs the NKLA Pet Adoption Center (1845 Pontius Avenue, Los Angeles, CA 90025) in the heart of West Los Angeles, which opened in August 2013, that features adoptable cats and dogs from featured NKLA Coalition partners.